-The WCBA has 16 committees in which you may become involved.
-A few of the committees are Bias Awareness, Golf Outing, Public Service, Bar Revue, and Silent Auction.
+The WCBA has 14 committees in which you may become involved.
+A few of the committees are Bias Awareness, Golf Outing, and Public Service.

 Seminars on substantive law areas and practice skills are sponsored each year covering a range of timely topics.
 WCBA members receive substantial discounts on these seminars.
-Materials accompany each seminar, and materials from past seminars are available through the WCBA office.
+Materials accompany each seminar.

 WCBA members are listed on our website in our Member Directory.
 This member directory is available to the general public.

 Sections increase member knowledge through information sharing and informal educational programs.
-There are 15 sections open to all members.
-See the list of sections for chairs, phone numbers and email addresses.
+There are 16 sections open to all members.
+See the list of sections as well as our section chairs’ names and contact information.

 Dinner meetings and other social functions are held six or seven times a year.
 These provide opportunities for attorneys to meet in relaxed and informal settings while networking, fostering relationships, and learning about various topics.